Does humidifiers help with allergies? YES, It does, by making the environment non-condusive for allergens.

 In all, they are both equally important and of high value, when it comes to maintaining a safe environment and good health conditions.

-What does humidifier do for allergies: explaining how humidifier works
+How do humidifiers help with allergies: explaining how a humidifier works

 A humidifier as earlier said, works by adding a right amount of moisture to the atmosphere, hence increasing the overall moisture content and hence humidity level.